Key Takeaways

 As a parent, it can be difficult to know if your child needs mental healthcare.
 But if your child is showing signs of DMDD or another mood disorder, know that you’re not alone and help is available.
 DMDD is a treatable condition, and working with a mental health professional can help ensure that your child gets an accurate diagnosis and the support they need to thrive.

 At Rula, we’re committed to helping children, parents, and families access mental health support when they need it most.
-Rather than waiting weeks or months for an appointment, you can connect with a therapist who takes your insurance as early as this week.
+Rather than waiting weeks or months for an appointment, you can connect with a therapist who takes your insurance as soon as tomorrow.
 And if your busy schedule makes it tough to make regular in-person appointments, know that you can see your therapist virtually at a time that works for you without ever having to leave home.

 More From Rula